 The Philippines: Religious Conflict Resolution on Mindanao

 This case study explores the over 40-year conflict between Muslim separatists and the government of the Christian-majority Philippines on the country’s southern island of Mindanao, placing particular focus on the peacebuilding efforts of domestic and international faith-inspired groups.
 The core text of the case study addresses five primary questions: What are the historical origins of the conflict in Mindanao?
-How did domestic forces drive the conflict and its negotiated resolution?
+How did domestic forces drive the conflict and efforts toward its resolution?
 How important were international religious and political forces?
-What role did socio-economic factors play?
+What role did socioeconomic factors play?
 What are the broader lessons of the Mindanao case?
-This case study also includes a timeline of key events, a guide to religious and non-governmental organizations involved with peacebuilding in Mindanao, and a list of readings for further study.
+This case study also includes a timeline of key events, a guide to religious and nongovernmental organizations involved with peacebuilding in Mindanao, and a list of readings for further study.